dbaarda/rollsum-tests/RESULTS.rst

 distribution is in the high bits of s1 which are in the middle of the hash, and ModMask mixes the discarded high bits into the low bits, leaving the middle bits largely untouched.
-Using mix_mask solves the clustering, but not the collisions.
+Using mix_mask solves the clustering, but cannot fix the collisions.

 CyclicPoly
 ----------